 University of Bonn and my M.Sc. from the

 My research focuses on high-angular resolution studies related to star and planet formation.
-Using infrared interferometers such as VLTI and CHARA I investigate the inner regions of protoplanetary disks and study the mass accretion and ejection processes taking place close to the forming star.
+Using infrared interferometers such as VLTI, CHARA, and ALMA, I investigate the inner regions of protoplanetary disks and study the mass accretion and ejection processes taking place close to the forming star.
 Using these observations, I constrain the structure and physical conditions in the sub-AU inner disk regions and investigate where planets are forming in the disk and how they interact with the disk material.

-I also serve as President for the Science Council of the European Interferometry Initiative (EII) and Project Scientist for the Planet Formation Imager (PFI) Project.
+I also serve as Project Scientist for the Planet Formation Imager (PFI) project.